pawel-0skill/ESP32-Timer-Gate/README.md

 Steps:

-0. 100% - learn how to code Arduino in VSC with Platform.io on ESP32
+0. 100% - Learn how to code Arduino in VSC with Platform.io on ESP32
-1. 100% - re-learn VL53L0 (good enough for now at least - LED goes on when sensor reports something closer than 1200mm)
+1. 100% - Re-learn VL53L0 (good enough for now at least - LED goes on when sensor reports something closer than 1200mm)
+   - 100% - ~~take a step back, try to understand why the sensor does not sense up to 1200mm...~~ No issue, it works fine.
+Serial timing is shit - let's try to set the diode ON after reading for a full second.
-2. 1% - learn ESP-NOW - this is going to be fun, as in poke my eyes out fun
+2. 10% - Learn ESP-NOW - this is going to be fun, as in poke my eyes out fun
-3. 0% - write code for the PC communications board
+3. 5% - Write code for the PC communications board
-4. 0% - write code for a time keeping program for the PC
+4. 0% - Write code for a time keeping program for the PC

 Future updates: